leipero/QEMU-VM/README.md

 - USB and other potential devices auto-detection.
 - Add support for other distributions of GNU/Linux.
 - Add support for other guests in both virgl and passthrough mode.
+- Automatic vBIOS extraction etc., no plan for automatic flashing since it can be risky.
 - Lot's of things...

 ## Actual passthrough and VMs scripts author